 New To Uber?

-We used to say if you were New to Uber then maybe don’t try it in a new City, as the added stress of working a new transport method on top of all the other new experience might be too much, but Uber works SO well in Vegas, we struggle to keep to that advice, you really really should try it.
+We used to say if you were New to Uber then maybe don’t try it in a new City, as the added stress of working a new transport method on top of all the other new experiences might be too much, but Uber works SO well in Vegas, we struggle to keep to that advice, you really really should try it.

-Naturally, if you use Uber at home doesn’t give it a second thought, it works amazingly well in Vegas.
+Naturally, if you use Uber at home don’t give it a second thought, it works amazingly well in Vegas.
 But if you have never tried it, still give it a go.
 Set everything up before you go and just give it a whirl.
 You will be amazed at how simple cheap and convenient it is!

 Not from the US?